-But then a couple of days ago, I wanted to address the issue of the chocolate salami phenomenology scientifically, and I understand what is lacking in many chocolate salamis to make the leap: “the soul”.
+But then, a couple of days ago, I wanted to scientifically address the issue of the chocolate salami phenomenology, and I understand what is lacking in many chocolate salamis to make the big step: “the soul.”

-While we were doing some tests, we noticed, usually rum and chocolate is a great combo, but after some attempts, the salami with chocolate and nocino (a liqueur made with alcohol and walnuts) was the best, thanks to the harmony that has been created between the various ingredients made from (wal)nuts.
+While doing some tests, we usually noticed rum and chocolate are a great combo.
+Still, after some attempts, the salami with chocolate and nocino (a liqueur made with alcohol and walnuts) was the best, thanks to the harmony that has been created between the various ingredients made from (wal)nuts.

 Of course, finding nocino is not an easy task, so you can use rum to enhance your slightly alcoholic chocolate salami.

-Having said that, we can start making a very simple, no-bake and easy to prepare dessert.
-You’ll need only a mixer for crushing the biscuits.
+We can start making a very simple, no-bake, and easy to prepare dessert.
+You’ll need only a mixer to crush the biscuits.

-Obviously, if you want to serve this chocolate salami to your children just avoid putting booze inside it, Vamos!
+If you want to serve this chocolate salami to your children, just avoid putting booze inside it, Vamos!